cogmed/BreastCancer/README.md

 # BreastCancer
-A Repository of AI Tools and Apps for Solving Breast Cancer
+A Compendium of AI Tools and Apps for Solving Breast Cancer